swest06/Lunar-Lander-/README.md

     the amount remaining to zero.)

 After these calculations, you need to determine if you have "landed."
 You have landed if your altitude is *less than or equal to* zero (it is highly improbable that you would ever get *exactly* zero).
-A *safe* landing is one where your velocity is not more than 10 meters/second.
+A safe landing occurs if your speed is under 10 meters/second.

 Either way, the game ends when you have landed.
 If you have landed safely, adjust your altitude to be zero before printing out the final